Royale Union Saint-Gilloise: 2022–23: European participation and title contestant

-2023–24: European adventure and title contention
+2023–24: Belgian Cup triumph, European adventure and title contention

 Owing to a third-place finish in the last season, Union entered in the playoff round of the Europa League.
 There, they faced FC Lugano and won, qualifying for the Europa League group stage for the second consecutive season.
 In the group, they were drawn with Liverpool, Toulouse and LASK.
 They would finish third in the group, but they secured some great results like their 2–1 win over Liverpool.
 In the UEFA Europa Conference League knockout round playoffs, they were drawn against Eintracht Frankfurt.
 The first leg finished 2–2, but they won the second leg in Frankfurt 2–1 to win 4–3 on aggregate and qualify for the round of 16 where they lost to Fenerbahce.

 Following their 2–0 away win over OH Leuven on 2 March 2024, Union mathematically became the regular season champions for the second time in three seasons, as they had an 8-point lead over city rivals Anderlecht with only two regular season matchdays to go.

 On 9 May 2024, Union won their first Cup title after 110 years, following a 1–0 win over Royal Antwerp in the final.
 In the Champions' Play-offs, Union suffered four consecutive defeats which saw them drop to third place behind rivals Anderlecht and Club Brugge, followed by two wins against Antwerp and two draws against the other two title contenders which minimized their chances to secure the title for the third attempt in a row.
 Following victories over Cercle Brugge and Genk, Union finished as runners-up, just one point behind the champions, Club Brugge.